Goutham100/cryptonite_taskphase_goutham/cryptonite_taskphase_goutham/12_pondering_paths.md

 - the shell script contains `read line </flag;echo $line` which reads a line from /flag, stores it in variable line and prints it
 - ![img.png](images/12_images/img2.png)

-## Challenge-3 Name: Adding Commands
+## Challenge-4 Name: Hijacking Commands
 - solution: ![img.png](images/12_images/img3.png)